What is a canonical tag? An explanation

 No canonical tags in the mobile version

-Anyone who offers a mobile version of their website as well as a desktop version is faced with the possibility that a lot of things could go wrong.
+If you provide a mobile version of your website as well as a desktop version, you’re faced with the possibility that a lot of things could go wrong.
 Even if pages can be indexed despite missing information, you should try to make it as easy as possible for search engines when collecting information and categorizing it.
-For example, Google recommends using rel="alternate" as an alternative and also recommends linking from mobile pages to desktop URLs using the canonical tag.
-Google has provided a guide on extensive tips and possible approaches for 'Mobile Friendly Websites'.
+For example, Google recommends using rel=“alternate” as an alternative and also recommends linking from mobile pages to desktop URLs using the canonical tag.
+Google has compiled a guide on extensive tips and possible approaches for mobile friendly websites.

 Canonical tags and hreflang contradict themselves

-International web projects with different country domains present a great challenge to SEOs.
+International web projects with different country domains are quite challenging when it comes to search engine optimization.
 On the one hand, the pages of all variants should be ranked well and be displayed to the appropriate users; on the other hand, the risk of duplicate content should be reduced to a minimum.
 One of the most important tools is the hreflang attribute, which allows individual versions to be labeled as equivalent alternatives.
 For this purpose, however, it is necessary that these pages always link back to themselves.
-If URLs like these link to canonical URLs simultaneously by canonical tag, this is a big contradiction for search engine crawlers.
+If URLs like these link to canonical URLs simultaneously by canonical tag, this is a contradiction for search engine crawlers.

 This results in the search engine ignoring both signals and instead indexing websites based on other features.
 Therefore, you should avoid using both these instructions at the same time.